meribold/meribold.org/_drafts/cpu-caches.md

 ## Prefetching

-Consider a simplified version of [the C program accessing elements of an array at random](#listing-1) that simply walks over the array sequentially.
+Consider a simplified version of [the C program accessing elements of an array at random](#listing-1) that just walks over the array sequentially.
 It still follows the pointers to do this, but the array is no longer shuffled.
 These are my results of profiling this new program as before: